annelisegoldman/DeMMOworkflow/README.md

 - Inputs
   - .tsv Interproscan outputs (containing a list of predicted protein IPR signatures)
-  - lists of true positive and false positive HK and RR signatures
+  - lists of true positive and false positive HK and RR signatures (found in /HK_RR_IPRsignatures)
 - Outputs
   - abundance_counts.csv: summary file containing the number of HKs and RRs identified in each Interproscan .tsv output
   - HK_IPR_signatures.csv: For each Interproscan file, lists predicted HK sequence IDs and each IPR signature predicted for that HK sequence.
 The resulting file contains a dictionary of lists in the form of "Interproscan .tsv filename", {HK sequence ID:[list of IPR signatures associated with that HK]}.